Highlights

 After 21 years, Dark Tide is still going strong!

-During 2023, its 20th anniversary year, it’s been gratifying to see Dark Tide being read and enjoyed in so many ways!
+During 2023, its 20th anniversary year, it was gratifying to see Dark Tide being read and enjoyed in so many ways!
 It was a nice summer treat to see the book featured as a “Bookseller Favorite” at Barnes & Noble and very special when our friend let us know that the book is being featured at the President Calvin Coolidge Birthplace gift shop in Vermont (see photos below).

 I can’t list all the organizations who read Dark Tide thus far this year, but my thanks to several, including: the Quail Ridge Book Store (Raleigh, NC) Saturday Morning Book Club, which read the book earlier this year; the Notre Dame Academy (Hingham, MA) AP U.S. History classes, whose students read Dark Tide for their summer reading; and summer reads by the McAuliffe Evening Book Club at the Framingham (MA) Public Library and the Brown Bag Book Club at the Weeks Public Library in Lancaster, NH.
 The New England Historical Society wrote an updated feature story on the molasses flood this year.